8 Proven Ways to Speed Up Your WordPress Website

 The word optimization written on a whiteboard

 Millions of website visitors see photos every day.
 Unless you have a photo blog, your photos may be on a website that’s not optimized for photo viewing.
 Sites where people generally view photos (online stores, social media sites like Facebook and Instagram) often have different photo display standards from those used by newspapers or traditional websites.
 Website speed is critical to user experience.
 In fact, Google cites loading time as one of the top reasons why people leave a website, regardless of whether they convert or not.
 Optimizing photos for website speed can be a big win for your business.
-Not surprisingly, optimizing photos can take some time and effort—but it’s definitely worth it if you want to keep your users happy and contented.
+Not surprisingly, optimizing photos can take some time and effort—but it’s definitely worth it if you want to keep your users happy and engaged.
 When a visitor arrives on your website, the first thing they see is probably the photos.
 If you have high-quality photos that load quickly, it will make a great impression and encourage them to stay longer.
 Optimizing photos is one of the top things you can do to improve website speed.
-Ideally, you’ll want your photos to be under 100 KB, but that is not possible with some pictures.
-What we like to do here is have our photographer minimize these photos prior to sending it to us.
-An excellent site is TinyJPG. if your photo is above the recommended size, then simply upload the photo and it will provide you with a smaller size version.
-Or you could use a plugin.
-Autoptimize is another option we recommend.
+Ideally, you’ll want your photos to be as small as possible without visible quality loss, but that is not always possible with some pictures.
+What we like to do here is have our photographer minimize these photos prior to sending them to us.
+We like to use TinyJPG.
+If your photo is above the recommended size, simply upload it and the tool will provide a smaller version.

 2. Use a Fast Theme